agude/agude.github.io/_books/the_left_hand_of_darkness.md

 {% capture clarkes %}{% include author_link.html name="Arthur C. Clarke" possessive=true %}{% endcapture %}
 {% capture childhood %}{% include book_link.html title="Childhood's End" %}{% endcapture %}

-Genly Ai is a human envoy sent from the Ekumen to the world of Winter to bring the Gethenian people into galactic society.
+Genly Ai is a human envoy sent from the Ekumen.
 The Gethenians are human but modified to be hermaphroditic, a characteristic that shapes their entire civilization.
-The story broken in three distinct parts:
+The story is broken in three distinct parts:

 - In the first part, Genly lives in Karhide where he---under the advisement of the vizier Estraven---tries to convince the King to join the Ekumen.
 This